Islandora-Devops/isle-dc/README.md

 and exposes some containers through port ``80``/``443``/``3306``.

-Since Drupal passes links to itself in the messages it passes to the microservices, and occasionally other urls need to be resolved on containers that do not have external access, we define aliases for most services on the internal network.
+Since Drupal passes links to itself in the messages it passes to the microservices, and occasionally other URLs need to be resolved on containers that do not have external access, we define aliases for most services on the internal network.

 Aliases like so are defined on most services to mimic their routing rules in